Henningstone/Spider/README.md

 Note: This is part of an open source search engine.
 The purpose of this tool is to gather links **only**.

-This project is a modified version of (buckyroberts' Spider)[https://github.com/buckyroberts/Spider], who is the original author of this.
+This project is a modified version of [buckyroberts' Spider](https://github.com/buckyroberts/Spider), who is the original author of this.